Bioconductor/bioconductor.org/content/help/support/posting-guide.md

 * Include the output of `sessionInfo()`.
 If the example produces an error, provide the output of `traceback()` after the error occurs.

-* Include the maintainer of the package in the email, e.g., `packageDescription('GenomicRanges')$Maintainer`.
+* Be sure and tag your post with the names of the appropriate package(s).

 ## Preparing ##